paulentzel/sedutil/README.md

 you to enable the locking in SED's that comply with the TCG OPAL 2.00 standard, Opalite, Pyrite, and Ruby.

-You must be administrator/root to run the host managment program
+You must be administrator/root to run the host management program

 In Linux libata.allow_tpm must be set to 1.
 Either via adding libata.allow_tpm=1 to the kernel flags at boot time or changing the contents of /sys/module/libata/parameters/allow_tpm from a "0" to a "1" on a running system.